skip to Main Content

 6. Remove the cloth.

-Once I learned about this process, I was shocked by how simple it was and how effective it is when you follow it!
-Yet, cat pee smell is still notoriously difficult to get rid of.
+Once I learned about this process, I was shocked by its simplicity and effectiveness when I followed it!
+Yet cat pee smell is still notoriously difficult to get rid of.
 And with good reason, cat pee does smell worse than many other messes.

 Why Does Cat Pee Smell So Bad?